 If you’ve ever taken a road trip, you know there is a fine balance between getting from point A to point B and enjoying the journey.
 Some might say that the only way to travel through America is via scenic byways — or roads that hold archeological, cultural, historic, natural, recreational or scenic significance.
 Colorado has 26 designated scenic byways, 11 of which are America’s Byways.
 That means Colorado holds more nationally recognized byways than any other state.
 And that screams road trip potential, to us.

 Although the dedicated few might take it upon themselves to drive on every single Colorado scenic byway, we’ve made a mapped guide to discovering and exploring 10 of them, in succession.
 From the Pawnee Grasslands in the north to the Santa Fe Trail in the south, each stretch holds its own stories, landscapes and things to do, which we’ve explained.
 Each segment is connected to another segment, although there are multiple routes to take in some instances.
 Take note that some scenic byways are only open seasonally (especially this year with more snowpack and summer snowstorms in the high country) and most of them have lower speed limits than highways and interstates.

 Those scenic byways are calling, and as long as you’re okay with occasionally getting stuck behind an RV, you should answer.

-Approximate Length: 100 miles / eight days to two weeks
+Approximate time to complete: eight days to two weeks

 Gold Belt Tour